kaiomagalhaes/blog/en/graylog_tutorial.md

 To grant read/write permissions run: `sudo chmod -R a+rw graylog/`

+###2 - Setup your Docker Compose file

-2 - In their [docs](http://docs.graylog.org/en/2.0/pages/installation/docker.html) they provide a docker compose file which we are going to change a bit.
+In their [docs](http://docs.graylog.org/en/2.0/pages/installation/docker.html) they provide a docker compose file which we are going to change a bit.

-Put the following content in the `docker-compose.yml` file.
+You'll want to use the following setup in the `docker-compose.yml` file.
+Take note to replace passwords:
 ```
 version: '2.0'
 services: